 Inactive devices continue consuming a surprising amount of energy, increasing household electricity bills, be they off, in standby, or ‘networked’ standby mode

-Despite technological progress, products still waste too much in standby, or even off mode.
-In addition, more and more products are becoming ‘networked’ - constantly connected to the internet, driving up electricity consumption.
+Despite technological progress, products still waste too much energy in standby, or even off mode.
+In addition, the number of electronics, appliances, and other equipment permanently connected to the internet is exploding, driving up electricity consumption.

 What’s the European Union doing?

 A first EU Ecodesign regulation was passed in 2008 to limit the consumption of a number of appliances in standby and off modes.
 It also stipulated that products have an automatic power down to stand-by mode after 20 minutes.
 In 2013, the regulation was amended to introduce requirements on networked standby consumption.

 With these two regulations, Europe will save 71 TWh by 2020, equivalent to the residential electricity consumption of Spain, and lower energy bills by up to €7.8 billion annually.

 Since 2016, the Commission has been looking at revising these thresholds.
 New products could also be covered, such as adjustable furniture and local building controls.
 The updated rules are likely to be part of the Ecodesign and Energy Labelling package of measures to be adopted by the end of 2018.